 Dan Wells I am Not a Serial Killer (2009) is a good example of a novel that skirts the promise rule and, for the most part, succeeds.
+(The intriguing story was made into a movie in 2016).
 What starts out as a mystery about the identity of the killer of several people in a small Middle-American town turns into something completely different.
 Anyone sticking to the rules of a who-dun-it will be disappointed, since the killer is not a person.
 The killer is a demon harvesting body parts.
 The author, Wells, however, handles the transition from straight mystery to supernatural mystery in a way that smooths the change.
 Part of the reason the transition is easier on readers is that the novel is told from the perspective of a 15-year-old boy.
 With such a narrator, a supernatural explanation works better because it is somehow easier to accept the supernatural in a teenager’s world than if the story had been told from the point of view of an adult, such as the police chief or a detective, especially if the detective character was a hard-boiled, straight forward sort.

 Wells also does a good job of having his teenaged narrator and his sole friend discuss the possibility of a werewolf or some other supernatural beast being behind the killing early in the novel.
 Although the idea is ridiculed, it at least primes the reader for what is to come, so it is not a complete surprise.